 Since 2008 Sagarmatha project supported the “Shree Koldong School” in Thumpakhar.
 Sagarmatha, the French NGO "Dinu Nepali", and the local authority,...Read More

-The health post provides basic health care and regular and permanent assistance to 6,000 inhabitants of Thulopakar district – a...Read More
+The health post provides basic health care and regular assistance to 10 villages in Thulopakar, above 2,000 metres and close...Read More

 Sagarmatha works with local communities to improve access to drinking water and sanitation.
 In 2011 started the...Read More